Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Parameterizing of the Angular Distribution of Emission (PADE) Model

 Thus, the general form of the PADE model that was explored was

-where $\gamma_1$ is the weight for the UDE penalization term and $\gamma_2$ the weight for the expected number of coincidences penalization term.
-Both weights need to be positive with the choice of $\mathcal{U}\left(\phi\right)$ and $\mathcal{H}\left(\phi\right)$ presented previously.
-Compared to the classical PET log-likelihood model, this model described in~\eqref{eq:padeModel} relax the interpretation of the UDE property by replacing the relation $R_{j,i} \lambda_i = \phi_{j,i}$ to a penalization term represented by $\mathcal{U}\left(\phi\right)$.
+where $\gamma_1$ is the weight for the UDE penalization term and $\gamma_2$ the weight for the expected number of coincidences penalization term, with $\gamma_1, \gamma_2 \geq 0.0$.
+Compared to the classical PET log-likelihood model, the model described in~\eqref{eq:padeModel} relaxes the interpretation of the UDE property by replacing the relation $\phi_{j,i} = R_{j,i} \lambda_i$ by a penalization term represented by $\mathcal{U}\left(\phi\right)$.
 This new model requires more care to solve than the classical PET log-likelihood model.
 For example, the MLEM inherently imposes non-negativity constraints on $\lambda$.
 This is not the case for all general solvers and it will thus need to be taken into account in the choice of the solver.
-Another example is the calibration of the hyper-parameters $\gamma_1$ and $\gamma_2$.
-The values used for these parameters will affect the quality of the solutions obtained and these values are most likely data-dependent.
+Another example is the calibration of $\gamma_1$ and $\gamma_2$: their values affect the quality of the solutions and can be data-dependent.